Meaning of Drawdown in Finance

 - It helps the trader or the investor to ascertain the volatility of the stock or the fund with the market and the industry in specific.

-- It is used in decision making by large corporate since the ticket size of the investments are huge.
+- It is used in decision making by large corporations since the ticket size of the investments are huge.

 - It is a relative method of calculating the drawdown % or the amount by just subtracting the trough value from the peak value of the stock or the portfolio.